On-Site Edge Computing & Micro Edge Data Centers

 Revenue Streams

 Monetize AI, streaming, and digital workloads processed locally.
+This allows properties to participate in edge workloads without relying on off-site cloud infrastructure.

 Smart Infrastructure Integration